-An estimate of the total population size of western Steller sea lion in Alaska may be obtained by multiplying the best estimate of total pup production (11,603) by 4.5 (Calkins and Pitcher 1982), which yields approximately 52,200.
-This is not a minimum abundance estimate since it is an extrapolated total population size from pup counts based on survival and fecundity estimates in a life table.
-The 4.5 multiplier may not be appropriate for use in estimating the abundance of the western stock, as it is based on a life history table using vital rates (age-specific fecundity and survival) for the stable, mid-1970s population sampled in the central Gulf of Alaska.
-Vital rates of Steller sea lions in the central Gulf of Alaska have changed considerably since the mid-1970s as the population declined through the 1980s and 1990s, and has been relatively stable in the 2000s (York 1994, Holmes and York 2003, Fay and Punt 2006, Pendleton et al. 2006, Winship and Trites 2006, Holmes et al. 2007).
+The most recent comprehensive aerial photographic and land-based surveys of western Steller sea lions in Alaska were conducted in 2008-2013 (Fritz et al. 2013, DeMaster 2014).
+An estimate of the total population size of western Steller sea lions in Alaska can be obtained by multiplying the best estimate of total pup production by 4.5 (Calkins and Pitcher 1982).
+Total pup production in Alaska in 2013 was estimated to be 12,316 (95% credible interval: 11,741-12,926) using a Bayesian hierarchical model, agTrend (Johnson and Fritz 2014), and 2013 survey results (DeMaster 2014).
+When multiplied by 4.5, this yields a total population estimate of 55,422 (95% credible interval: 52,834-58,167).
+This is not a minimum abundance estimate since it is an extrapolated total population size from pup counts based on survival and fecundity estimates for an assumed stable, mid-1970s central Gulf of Alaska population (Fig. 2; Calkins and Pitcher 1982) and may not be appropriate for use in estimating the abundance of the Alaskan western stock as a whole given the considerable regional variation in current trends: populations east of Samalga Pass are generally increasing, while those to the west are decreasing (Fig. 2; Fritz et al. 2013, DeMaster 2014).
+Vital rates of Steller sea lions in the central Gulf of Alaska may have changed considerably since the mid-1970s as the population declined through the 1980s and 1990s and has been slowly increasing in the 2000s (York 1994, Holmes and York 2003, Fay and Punt 2006, Pendleton et al. 2006, Winship and Trites 2006, Holmes et al. 2007, DeMaster 2014).
+For the increasing eastern stock of Steller sea lion, Pitcher et al. (2007) showed that the multiplier could range between 4.2 and 5.2 depending on the combination of changes to survival and natality.